Bill Nye: Awards and honors

 In May 1999, Nye was the commencement speaker at Rensselaer Polytechnic Institute where he was awarded an honorary doctor of science degree.
-He received honorary doctorates from Johns Hopkins University in May 2008, and in May 2011 from Willamette University In May 2015, Rutgers University awarded him an honorary doctor of science degree and paid him a $35,000 speaker's fee for presenting the ceremony's keynote address.
+He received honorary doctorates from Johns Hopkins University in May 2008, and in May 2011 from Willamette University.
+In May 2015, Rutgers University awarded him an honorary doctor of science degree and paid him a $35,000 speaker's fee for presenting the ceremony's keynote address.
 Nye also received an honorary doctor of pedagogy degree during a commencement ceremony at Lehigh University on May 20, 2013.
 He received the 2010 Humanist of the Year Award from the American Humanist Association.
 In October 2015, Nye was awarded an honorary doctorate of science from Simon Fraser University.
 In 2011, the Committee for Skeptical Inquiry (CSICOP) gave Nye their highest award, In Praise of Reason.
 On behalf of the committee, Eugenie Scott stated: "If you think Bill is popular among skeptics, you should attend a science teacher conference where he is speaking—it is standing room only ...
 No one has more fun than Nye when he is demonstrating principles of science."
 In 1997, CSICOP also presented Nye with the Candle in the Dark Award for his "lively, creative ... endeavor."
+In 2024, Nye was awarded a star on the Hollywood Walk of Fame.
+On January 4, 2025, Nye was awarded the Presidential Medal of Freedom by President Joe Biden.